e-mckinnie/WEAT/README.md

 # WEAT
-Implementation of WEAT as described by Caliskan, Bryson, and Narayanan in "Semantics derived automatically from language corpora contain human-like biases."
+Implementation of WEAT (and WEFAT) as described by Caliskan, Bryson, and Narayanan in "Semantics derived automatically from language corpora contain human-like biases" (Science, 2017, DOI: 10.1126/science.aal4230).

 To use:

 First, visit https://nlp.stanford.edu/projects/glove/ to download the pre-trained word embeddings.
 The embeddings in weat_1.json and wefat_1.json use Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB).
 Download the file, unzip, and place the resulting txt file in the same directory.
-The file was ommitted due to Github space constraints.
+The file was ommitted in this repository due to Github space constraints.

 Then run with: